 “Qualified Disability Trusts” - A second exception to the new rules applies to trusts having as their beneficiaries individuals who are eligible for the federal Disability Tax Credit.
 Such trusts (which may include “Henson Trusts”) will continue to receive the benefit of graduated rate taxation as long as the beneficiary continues to qualify.
 The existing graduated rate taxation of testamentary trusts for the benefit of disabled individuals has been an important tool in preserving access by these individuals to income-tested benefits, in particular provincial assistance benefits, such as Ontario Disability Support Program payments.

-Despite these current and forthcoming changes, it is worth noting that income-splitting opportunities (e.g. among each adult child’s own family members), will continue to exist with respect to properly drafted and properly administered testamentary family trusts created in Wills.
-Also, the potential creditor protection and potential protection against a Family Law Act claim will also be unaffected by the existing and proposed legislative changes.
+As noted above, income splitting opportunities (e.g. among each adult child’s own family members) can continue to exist with respect to properly drafted and properly administered testamentary family trusts created in Wills.

 (Important note: The above commentary is of a general nature only.
 It is not legal or tax advice and does not provide an exhaustive list of changes to the taxation of testamentary trusts.
 It is recommended that the reader obtain legal advice and/or tax advice specific to any particular situation.)